levidxyz/ZapTrelloToWIP/README.md

 Continue making as you normally do, adding new todos to your Trello list.

-Within 15 minutes, they **automatically appear in your product's todo list in WIP**.
+In about 15 minutes, they **automatically appear in your product's todo list in WIP**.

 <br>

 ### Why 15 minutes?
 That's how often Zaps will check for a trigger (i.e. new Trello card).
-Which means usually your todos will appear in *less* than that time.

 If you want to be able to mark todos as complete just a few minutes after creating them, I recommend using the usual `/done` command with @wipbot in Telegram instead.